renehlavova/renehlavova/content/en/contact/_index.md

 &nbsp;

 Do you want to discuss business?
-Read out via [LinkedIn](https://www.linkedin.com/in/renata-hlavova/).
+Reach out via [LinkedIn](https://www.linkedin.com/in/renata-hlavova/).

 &nbsp;